unforswearing/dued/help.md

 ###About

 `dued` is an applescript that takes a few simple (mostly numeric) commands copies the formatted date to your clipboard for pasting in whatever plain text editor you prefer (or in-line replacement without the clipboard if you use the system service). `dued` was originally conceived as a way to speed up the process of adding future due dates to tasks and projects and is still very much a work in progress.
 For the curious, the name `dued` simply means <b>due d</b>ate, which (at 2 am when I finished writing the first version of the script) seemed exceedingly clever.

+As of 4/17/14, `dued` is currently at version 0.0.2
 <br>